zoobab/hsbxlsite/content/membership.md

 - 24/7 access
   - Every member has always access to the space.
 - Member shelve
-  - Every member can get a personal shelve AKA a drawer, to store personal stuff.
+  - Every member can get a member shelve AKA a drawer, to store personal stuff.
 - Discount if/on paying activities